TheFive/osmcount/README.md

 OSMCount managed it first "Wochenaufgabe" in February 2015.
 On the choosen server, there occured trouble with memory need, and so i have opened a branch to migrate everything to postgres, hoping, that the topic is better configurable there.
+In Mai 2015 the underlaying database was switched from mongodb to postgres.